OpenEvalProject/evals/manuscripts/elife-59007/v2/manuscript.md

 ## Results

-## Reanalysis of the previously suspected lichen fossil Daohugouthallus ciliiferus
+### Reanalysis of the previously suspected lichen fossil Daohugouthallus ciliiferus

 We have studied five fossil lichen specimens, PB23120, B0474, B0476P/C, CNU-LICHEN-NN2019001 and CNU-LICHEN-NN2019002P/C, all of which were collected from the Daohugou 1 locality of Inner Mongolia.
 The newly collected specimens were identified to be Daohugouthallus ciliiferus based on careful observations of its distinctive morphology.

-## Emended diagnosis
+#### Emended diagnosis

 The diagnosis is as follows and adds to the previous assessment (Wang et al., 2010a).
 Thallus foliose to subfruticose; lobes ca. 20–30 mm long, irregularly branched, margin sometimes revolute; lateral and terminal branches ca. 0.5–5.0 mm long, tips tapered; upper surface smooth, partly broken; aggregated black spots often present, punctiform; cilia sometimes present near the branch tips, forming filiform appendages; lobules occasionally present (Figure 1).

 ![Figure 1.](https://cdn.elifesciences.org/articles/59007/elife-59007-fig1-v2.jpg)

-**Figure 1.:** Daohugouthallus ciliiferus Wang, Krings et Taylor, 2010.(A) Specimen B0476P, with arrows indicating the lobules.
+**Figure 1.:** (A) Specimen B0476P, with arrows indicating the lobules.
 (B) Specimen CNU-LICHEN-NN2019001, with arrows indicating the lobules.
 (C) Specimen CNU-LICHEN-NN2019002P.
 Scale bars: 5 mm in A–C.

 Besides the external morphology, certain anatomic characters also were determined.
 Upper cortex conglutinate, comprising one cell layer, very thin, ca. 1 μm thick (Figure 2A); algal cells globose to near globose, one-celled, mostly 1.5–2.1 μm in diameter, some in framboidal form, interconnected (Figure 2A,B,F) by or adhered (Figure 2C–H) to the fungal hyphae with simple wall-to-wall mycobiont-photobiont interface; fungal hyphae filamentous, some shriveled, septate (Figure 2B,C,G,H), 1.2–1.5 μm wide.
 These additional features (Figure 2) support the above diagnoses that this specimen is a fossil lichen.